personal finance | march 20, 2025

 Thought Leadership Director

-As women, we face unique challenges in the workforce, such as the gender pay gap, which can limit our resources and the amount we’re able to save.
+Women, face unique challenges in the workforce, such as the gender pay gap, which can limit our resources and the amount we’re able to save.
 And economic difficulties coupled with market uncertainty may have exacerbated these challenges.
 Now may be a good time to revisit your financial goals.
 Here are my top 10:

 If debt is getting in the way of you reaching your savings goals, target the real culprit first—high-interest credit card debt.
 This is the debt that can likely cost you the most.
 You may have to make spending and saving sacrifices to eliminate it, and having an up-to-date budget can help you make these adjustments.

 We’ve seen how fast unexpected events can disrupt our lives and finances.
 Many people may have had their income interrupted by choice or not.
-Having money on the side—an emergency fund—can act as a personal safety net to help you get through financial hurdles, such as a period of unemployment or an unbudgeted large expense.
+Having money on the side—an emergency fund—can act as a personal safety net to help you get over financial hurdles, such as a period of unemployment or an unbudgeted large expense.
 We recommend saving an amount that could cover three to six months of your typical expenses in an account that’s easily accessible—such as a bank savings or money market account.
 Money on the side also gives you the freedom and flexibility to make changes in your life, such as pursuing a new career.

 Many couples tend to “divide and conquer” when it comes to finances.
 One spouse or partner may take care of the day-to-day finances while the other handles the longer-term investments.
 This is understandable, as it’s efficient and couples generally tend to trust each other.
 However, it’s important that couples have shared objectives and are transparent with each other.
 What are the key financial objectives for your household?
 How are you tracking toward each of those objectives, whether it’s paying down debt or saving for short- and long-term goals?